 - Sitting at the edge of the bed or on a mat table allows for the best initial fitting and easiest donning of the brace.
-A second person is typically needed for initial customization and putting on the brace. - Many people with one functional hand can remove the forearm straps and undo the buckle as needed to adjust the belt tightness or to remove the brace. - Customers have reported increased comfort when the belt is loosened 1-2 notches after sitting AND increased support and stability of the belt if it is tightened 1-3 notches prior to standing.
+A second person is typically needed for initial customization and putting on the brace. - Many people can remove the forearm straps and undo the buckle with one hand, typically a second person is not needed to remove the brace. - An 8 inch ZipTie can be used with a modified technique by some people to independently put the LuxArm on with one hand.
+Contact the company for details. - Customers have reported increased comfort when the belt is loosened 1-2 notches after sitting AND increased support and stability of the belt if it is tightened 1-3 notches prior to standing.